Image Slider

 Morning: Harajuku, Omotesando, Meiji Jingu Shrine, Yoyogi Park

-Hit the ground running and dive straight into the infamously colorful youth hub known as Harajuku, located on the western side of Tokyo.
+Hit the ground running and dive straight into the infamously colorful youth hub known as Harajuku, located in central-west Tokyo.
 Spend the morning strolling through the weird and wacky shops along bustling Takeshita Dori Street, Harajuku’s long shopping street.
 Check out the latest fashion trends, kawaii culture and Harajuku’s famous crepe shops as you wind your way down.

 Next, head towards Yoyogi Park, and visit Meiji Jingu (Meiji Shrine).
 The paths past the iconic sake barrels wind through to one of Tokyo’s most popular Shinto shrines, where you can learn more about traditional Japanese culture and rituals.
 (If you’re lucky, you could see a Japanese wedding!)